 CultureInhabitants of Liverpool are often called "Scousers".
 This comes from scouse, a type of stew that was introduced to the city by Nordic traders.
 The term is not always considered complimentary so be careful if you use it.
 A more formal term is "Liverpudlians", or more rarely, "Liverpolitans".
 "Scouse" also refers to the city's distinctive accent.
 The accent sounds very different to any of the outer places in Lancashire.
 It is both nasal and guttural, often fast-paced and with rising and falling intonation.
 The accent has changed much in the last 50 years, and younger speakers may sound noticeably different from the older generations.

 No discussion of Liverpool would be complete without mentioning its greatest contribution to modern popular culture: The Beatles.
 The "Fab Four" were one of several bands to grow out of Liverpool's Merseybeat scene in the 1960s.
 In later years this connection has been a major draw for tourists.
 In 2004, UNESCO designated the Liverpool Maritime Mercentile City as being a World Heritage Site.

-Besides music, the city is also the busiest filming location in the UK after London, and it has stood in for Chicago, London, Moscow, New York, Paris and Rome.
+Besides music, the city is also the busiest filming location in the UK after London, and it has stood in for Chicago, London, Moscow, New York, Paris, Rome... and even Gotham City.

 GeographyLiverpool faces the River Mersey at the point where it meets the Irish Sea.
 It is in the ceremonial county of Merseyside, although Merseyside has not had a county-wide council or administration since the 1980s.
 Until Merseyside was created, Liverpool was solely in Lancashire (but administered separately).
 It is still treated as being part of Lancashire for some cultural purposes.
 The Liverpool City Region is a new local government for the region with an elected mayor that is currently being created.
 The Merseyside and Liverpool City Region areas contain the following council areas: